Panyloi/ClusterVisualisation/src/editor/view_creation_manual.md

     plt.draw()
 ```
-The button needs to derive directly or not from ViewElement base class.
+The button must derive, directly or not, from the ViewElement base class.

 Adding the event looks the same, however Canvas Event Manager (cem) is used instead of the View Element Manager (vem).
 ```python
 def draw(self, *args, **kwargs) -> None: